 A COUPLE THAT VOLUNTEERS TOGETHER, STAYS TOGETHER…

 Ok, we might have just made up that saying on the spot… but there are so many great volunteering opportunities in Hong Kong, you can’t not give it a go.
 It’s also a good way to get to know someone and do something different!
-Take a look at our articles here and here for some great Hong Kong volunteering options… it might not be the sexiest date in the world, but what’s more attractive than kindness?
+Take a look at our articles here and here for some great Hong Kong volunteering options… or check out our Sassy Supports articles for inspiration!
+It might not be the sexiest date in the world, but what’s more attractive than kindness?

 Going out for dinner is the all-time classic date night, but those sky-high Valentine’s Day menus might take up your whole month’s wages!
 Here are a few of our fave cheaper foodie spots that dish out some thrifty-but-tasty deals… We’re all about the steals here at Sassy!